arajsegils/ubiquitodo/README.md

 Initially it was planned to develop the solution with a Drizzle/TRPC stack which is pretty cool to use, but ultimately was not very suitable for a real-time pub/sub architecture.

-Instead a much more traditional and a very crude stack was selected and implemented as a MVP due to the ready support for yjs communication.
+Instead a much more traditional and a very crude stack was selected and implemented as an MVP due to the ready support for yjs communication.

 Yjs was selected because it is very efficient and uses deltas streamed over Uint8 streams which is far more efficient than anything I could have come up with in the meanwhile.
 Persistence is facilitated with a filesystem based LevelDB which offloads data from ECS clusters onto a persisted and shared storage.